mtangaro/nginx-upload-module-build/README.md

   sudo rpm -i nginx-module-upload-1.21.0+1.0-1.el7.ngx.x86_64.rpm
   ```

-* Load the upload module, by editing the nginx configuration by adding, with your favourite text editor:
+* Finally, load the upload module, by editing the nginx configuration by adding, with your favourite text editor:

   ```
   load_module modules/ngx_http_upload_module.so;